poelstra/node-red-contrib-mhub/README.md

 Notable changes listed below, for details see the version tags in Git.

+1.3.1 (2019-07-21):
+- Update dependencies to latest versions to address security warnings

 1.3.0 (2017-08-22):
 - Implement user/pass authentication of MHub 0.9.0
 - Silence EventEmitter warning when using many in/out nodes (false-positive)